joshuamundt/Meteo_Proj/README.md

 ![](Meteo_pic/OSSM_Avg_Rain_Rate_Vs_Months.png)
 ![](Meteo_pic/OOSM_Avg_Rain_Rate_Vs_Months.png)

 The images above show that the lowest average rain rate was in March 2019 and the highest average rain rate was in August 2018 for both locations.
 The biggest discrepency was shown in the early months, where Oregon Shelf's rain rate was significatly lower compare to its counterpart.
-Both locations had the highest rain rate in Summer, followed by Fall, Winter, and Spring.
+Both locations had the highest rain rate in summer, followed by fall, winter, and spring.

 ------------------------------------------Cross- correlation -----------------------------------------------------